 - IV.
-Description of Reasonable Alternatives to Regulatory Action - (a) Alternatives to Regulation Change:
+Description of Reasonable Alternatives to Regulatory Action - (a) Alternatives to Regulation Change

-No alternatives were considered.
+No alternatives were identified.

-- (b) No Change Alternative: - 1) Number or Tags
+(b) No Change Alternative

-The no change alternative was considered and rejected because it would not attain project objectives of providing for hunting opportunities while maintaining bighorn sheep populations within desired population objectives.
+The no-change alternative was considered and rejected because it would not attain project objectives of providing for hunting opportunities while maintaining bighorn sheep populations within desired population objectives.
 Retaining the current tag quota for each zone may not be responsive to biologically-based changes in the status of various herds.
-Management plans specify desired percentage harvest levels.
 The no-change alternative would not allow for adjustment of tag quotas in response to changing environmental/biological conditions.